-- 1 French River Provincial Park - 2 Lookout over Parry Sound
+- 1 French River Provincial Park

+- 2 Lookout over Parry Sound

+- 3 Clear waters of Georgian Bay

-- Huntsville
+Huntsville

-- North Bay / Temagami
+North Bay / Temagami

-- Temiskaming Shores
+Temiskaming Shores

-- Iroquois Falls
+Iroquois Falls

-- (5) Timmins
+Timmins

-- Killarney

-- Toronto
+6 Killarney 7 Toronto

 Killarney to Toronto.

 French River Provincial Park.
 A Travel Information Centre and museum at the National Historic Site on the French River pays tribute to the Lake Nipissing Canoe Route.
 Voyageurs followed the river west to secure furs from the Objibwe on a voyage of trade and exploration leading north and west of Lake Superior as early as 1659.
 The French River, although relatively small, was most significant in providing access to westward travel.
 The Travel Information Center is open Thursday to Monday in spring and fall, and daily in the summer.